 Many moons ago I would write web applications using technologies like PHP or Python to directly serve web content – often using templating engines to more easily handle data display.
 These apps would thus ship server-side rendered plain HTML, along with a mix of browser-native forms and AJAX (sometimes with JQuery) for some interactivity and more seamless data submission.
 I’d use additional lightly-sprinkled JavaScript for other UI niceties.

 JSON APIs only ingest and emit the application data, and the browser-based consumers would then need their own substantial codebases concerned purely with modelling the data semantics, displaying it to the user, and allowing it to be mutated through messages back up to the server.
-The concepts of front-end only, back-end only, and “full stack” developers – all role names that now seem to be out of fashion – were definitely a “thing”
+The concepts of front-end only, back-end only, and “full stack” developers became popular, but now these are all role titles that seem to be very much out of fashion.

 Some efforts, like Meteor, and later Next.js, Nuxt and their ilk, attempt to bridge the gap by bringing some of the actual rendering (or hydrating) back to the server (they often refer to themselves as “full-stack frameworks”), but even then we were usually still shipping tons of pretty opaque JavaScript to the browser, to the extent that we (or maybe just me!) relied purely on vendor documentation without really fully understanding what code exactly was being sent and executed when, how, and what was actually going on behind the scenes.